briansunter/graph/site/src/content/logseq/intro-to-algorithms.md

 Making programs run faster is a key part of computer programming.

-Some methods of  things are faster than others yet produce the same results.
+Some methods of doing things are faster than others yet produce the same results.

 ### "Mise en Place" in cooking